-The starting point in determining applications will be to grant the application, without conditions.
-Conditions will only be considered where they are needed to meet the requirements of the licensing objectives and any conditions applied will not be overly onerous and will be proportionate to the scale of the application and the 'risks' involved.
+The Council will look to grant applications without conditions unless it is considered conditions are needed to meet the requirements of the Licensing Objectives and any conditions applied will not be overly onerous and will be proportionate to the scale of the application and the 'risks' involved.
 Conditions will generally be considered unnecessary if they are already adequately covered by other legislation.

-All applicants for premises licences will be required to set out how they will promote the Licensing Objectives, as specified in section 1.1 above, and what measures they intend to employ to ensure compliance with them.
+All applicants for premises licences will be required to set out how they will promote the Licensing Objectives, as specified in Section 1.1 above, and what measures they intend to employ to ensure compliance with these Objectives.

-When determining an application to grant, variation of a premises licence or whether to review a premises licence, regard will be taken regarding the proximity of the premises to schools, vulnerable adult centres, or to residential areas with a high concentration of families with children.
-The proximity of premises etc. taken into consideration will vary depending upon the size and scope of the gambling premises concerned.
-Each case will, however, be determined on its merits.
+When determining an application to grant, vary a premises licence or whether to review a premises licence, regard will be given to matters including the proximity of the premises to schools, vulnerable adult centres or hostels, or to residential areas with a high concentration of families with children.

+Regard will also be given and consideration upon the size and scope of the gambling premises concerned.
+Each case will be determined on its merits.

-Therefore, if an applicant can effectively demonstrate how they might overcome licensing objective concerns, this will be taken into account.
+Therefore, if an applicant can effectively demonstrate how they might overcome Licensing Objective concerns, this will be taken into account.

-Licensing is about the control of licensed premises, Temporary Use Notices or Occasional Use Notices within the terms of the Act.
-Conditions may be attached to licences that will cover matters that are within the control of individual licensees.
+Licensing is about the control and regulation of licensed premises, where Temporary Use Notices or Occasional Use Notices are in place and are operated within the terms of the Act.
+Conditions may be attached to licences as considered appropriate.